Shopify/rbi-central/README.md

 The RBIs in this repository are used by [Tapioca](https://github.com/Shopify/tapioca).

-The `rbi-install` gem on Rubygems.org exists only to prevent namesquatting - it should **not** be installed.
+The `rbi-central` gem on Rubygems.org exists only to prevent name squatting - it should **not** be installed.

 ### Annotations